 A schoolgirl with a giant gun.
 Got your attention yet?
 It’s not every day that we get to see a young girl who holds the soul of Oda Nobunaga.
 More so, how about the concept of monsters known as ‘Evolutionary Invasion Objects (EIO)’ attacking people?
 To take this premise and formulate it into an anime takes guts.
 And that’s what Nobunagun tries to do, on first case anyways.
 But for what’s worth, Nobunagun is just another slapstick attempt to create an anime with an action girl.
 There’s little taste that is favorable in this show that comes off as a dumb-down shoot fest.

-Taking on the premise, the show is fairly simple despite the complexity of how it starts out.
+premise, the show is fairly simple despite the complexity of how it starts out.
 We have a young girl named Shio Ogura with at tomboyish personality.
 She is a Japanese high school student who seems to be curious around the world.
 Unfortunately, she comes off a bit as an outcast with only few friends.
 From the surface, it’s easy to notice that she is a caring girl but has some strange tendencies.
 Nonetheless, she enjoys her life just the way it is until the faithful day to Taiwan for a field trip; the day that she will never forget.

 The series takes off with its banal trope involving some sort of invasion by the mysterious Evolutionary Invasion Objects.
 They come off as creatures taking on abnormal features with bug-like body structures.
 In retrospect, it is a trite and generic theme as series over the decades have done similar style of presentation.
 While it’s not a total war on another planet type of story, it still adapts itself as the ‘organization out-to hunt down supernatural creatures’ theme.
 Meet DOGOO (Defense Organization aGainst Outer Objects), a government agency that trains “E-Gene Holders”, normal humans gifted with special abilities to deal with these EIOs.
 One unique attribute relating to the E-Gene Holders is the fact that all its users are infused with spirits of historical figures.
 For Shio, she has the spirit of Oda Nobunaga within her.
 It matches with her style perfectly considering Shio’s ebullient personality.
 But for it’s worth, the series embraces on this power to combat the enemy to save humanity.